kepler16/mallard/README.md

 This is a Clojure migrations framework which aims to provide a generalized and versatile mechanism for running arbitrary migration operations.
 It has the following goals:

-+ Allow running arbitrary migrations as code.
++ Allow running arbitrary operations as code.
-+ Allow storing migration state anywhere, including in a separate store to the data being migrated.
++ Allow storing migration state anywhere including in a store separate to the data being operated on.
-+ Handle locking to prevent multiple migration operations occurring at the same time.
++ Have a mechanism for locking to prevent multiple operations from occurring at the same time.
-+ Keep a log of all migration operations that have been ever been executed, including rollbacks, and record their date and timing information.
++ Keep a log of all operations that have ever been executed - including rollbacks - and record their date and timing information.
-+ Allow 'compressing' migrations or cleaning up by removing previously applied migrations.
++ Allow deleting operations after they have been applied.

 ## Quick start